scjx123/ip/docs/DeveloperGuide.md

  - `act()`- Gets `targetList` and calculates the raw ratio of the completed items.
  - `roundedRatioBar()`- Returns a rounded ratio enclosed in square brackets for printing.

-Given below is an example usage scenario and how the statistic mechanism behaves at each step.
+Given below is an example usage scenario and how the statistic feature behaves at each step.

 Step 1.
 The user enters `stats -mod CS2113`	once the execute layer executes the message and calls `action.prepare()` class, `StatsAction` will begin its `prepare()` operation